rxhernandez/NestedAE/README.md

 Documentation
 ----------------

-This repository contains code to inmplement NestedAE.
-It was created within the CONDA enviroment, and instructions for installing within it are available in user_md, though porting to other environnments (as long as the necessary libraries are imported) should also be possible whout additional code.
+This repository contains code to implement NestedAE.
+It was created within the CONDA enviroment, and instructions for installing within it are available in the [user guide](https://github.com/rxhernandez/NestedAE/blob/main/user_guide.md), though porting to other environnments (as long as the necessary libraries are imported) should also be possible whout additional code.